el-ideal-ideas/MocaConfig/README.md

 This is the config module developed by el.ideal-ideas for Moca System.
 This config module is json based.
 All config data in the json file, will be loaded into memory, and can be used from MocaConfig class.
-MocaConfig class will reload the json file in 5(default value) seconds.
+MocaConfig class will reload the json file in 1(default value) seconds If it was changed.
 If the json file was changed. the new config value will overwrite the old config value that in memory.
 If the config file contains `"__private__": True,` the config file will be a private file.
 If the config key is starts with `"_"` , the config will be a private config.